shalayiding/TeamMeNow/README.md

 ## Contributing

-We encourage contributions to TeamMeUp.
+We encourage contributions to TeamMeNow.
 If you have suggestions or issues, please open an issue or submit a pull request.

 ## Support

 For support, please open an issue in the repository, and we will assist you.

-Thank you for considering TeamMeUp for your gaming adventures.
+Thank you for considering TeamMeNow for your gaming adventures.
 Happy gaming!